-759 STORE imports products independently on its own effort in container unit, in which over 90% of its products are imported directly from their places of origin.
-Since purchase prices are generally in Japanese Yen, Euro and US dollar, the fluctuations in Japanese Yen and Euro give direct influence on the purchasing cost.
-To offset the risk that fluctuating currencies build, 759 STORE gives good effort to search for new product sources from different places of origin that its purchasing network has currently covered 60 countries and regions, doing its best to diversify the impact arising from fluctuations of the currency and economy in a single region on purchasing cost.
+759 STORE imports products independently on its own effort in container units, in which over 90% of the products are imported directly from their places of origin.
+Since purchase prices are generally in Japanese Yen, Euro and US dollar, the fluctuations in Japanese Yen and Euro will directly affect the purchasing cost.
+To offset the risk due to the fluctuating currencies, 759 STORE makes good effort to search for new product sources from different places of origin that its purchasing network has currently covered 60 countries and regions, and endeavours to diversify the impact arising from fluctuations of the currency and economy in a single region on the purchasing cost.